Ambigram: Vertical axis

-"Nothing written", self-referential visual wordplay, vertical axis reflection.
+"Nothing written", self-referential visual wordplay by Basile Morin, vertical axis reflection.

 Historical Maoam logo (candy), vertical axis mirror ambigram, between 1900 and 1931.

 When the reflecting surface is vertical (like a mirror for example), the calligraphic design is a vertical axis mirror ambigram.

 The "museum" ambigram is almost natural with mirror symmetry, because the first two letters are easily exchanged with the last two, and the lowercase letter e can be transformed into s by a fairly obvious typographical acrobatics.

 Vertical axis mirror ambigrams find clever applications in mirror writing (or specular writing), that is formed by writing in the direction that is the reverse of the natural way for a given language, such that the result is the mirror image of normal writing: it appears normal when it is reflected in a mirror.
 For example, the word "ambulance" could be read frontward and backward in a vertical axis reflective ambigram.
 Following this idea, the French artist Patrice Hamel created a mirror ambigram saying "entrée" (entrance, in French) one way, and "sortie" (exit) the other way, displayed in the giant glass façade of the Gare du Nord in Paris, so that the travelers coming in read entrance, and those leaving read way out.

 Horizontal axis

-"Motel" on the facade of a building is mirroring in the water of a pond to give "Water", self-referential concept using a lake reflection.
+"Motel" on the facade of a building is mirroring in the water of a pond to give "Water", self-referential concept by Basile Morin using a lake reflection.

-Horizontal axis mirror ambigram "Body / Yoga".
+Horizontal axis mirror ambigram y Basile Morin "Body / Yoga".

 When the reflecting surface is horizontal (like a mirroring lake for example), the calligraphic design is a horizontal axis mirror ambigram.

 The book Ambigrams Revealed features several creations of this type, like the word "Failure" mirroring in the water of a pond to give "Success", or "Love" changing into "Lust".

 Figure-ground

 Figure-ground ambigram Michel Onfray, revealing the surname in the negative space formed by the letters of the given name.
+By Basile Morin.